 Characteristics

-Additionally, housing loans help to bridge the gap between the savings and the cost of acquiring a property.
-Post down payment and a monthly mortgage payment includes a part of the principal and the interest on the loan.
+Additionally, housing loans help to bridge the gap between savings and the cost of acquiring a property.
+Post-down payment and a monthly mortgage payment include a part of the principal and the interest on the loan.

 Registration and Stamp duty payments need to be made to the legal owner of the property.
 In addition, there are various other charges such as preferential location charges, maintenance charges, parking charges, and taxes like Goods and Service Tax, property tax, capital gains tax, etc.